 This mechanism is interesting from a perspective of time management but is also useful for resellers who want to keep their stock levels down by being able to instantly ship recently received goods.

 That’s it for the first part of the Explainer series.
 If you’re interested in the nitty-gritty details of Crosslist, please have a look at our full documentation here.

 Questions or just say hello!

 Well, congratulations to you for making it this far!
-Here’s a reward in the form of a 10% discount code on your first month of Crosslist (add during check-out):
+Here’s a reward in the form of a 10% discount code on your first month of Crosslist (add during check-out).
+Sign up now with a 3-day money-back guarantee!

 If you have further questions, feedback, bug reports, or want to know a bit more about us, why not swing by for a chat and say G’day!
 You can have a chat with us through Messenger.